-After starting the engine, return the choke knob to the halfway position.
+1. After starting the engine, return the choke knob to the halfway position.
 For approximately the first 5 minutes after starting, warm up the engine by operating at one fifth throttle or less.
 After the engine has warmed up, push the choke knob in fully.

-- If the choke knob is left pulled out after the engine starts, the engine will stall. - If the outside termperature is at or below-5°C(41°F) pull the choke knob out and leave out for approximately 30 seconds after starting. - 2.
+- If the choke knob is left pulled out after the engine starts, the engine will stall. - In the temperatures of -5°C or less, leave the choke knob pulled out fully for approximately 30 seconds after starting. - 2.
 Check for steady flow of water from the cooling water pilot hole.

-- If water is not flowing out of the hole at all times while the engine is running, stop the engine and check whether the cooling water inlet on the lower case or the cooling water pilot hole is blocked. - If the problem cannot be located and corrected, consult your Coleman dealer.
+- If water is not flowing out of the hole at all times while the engine is running, stop the engine and check whether the cooling water inlet on the lower case or the cooling water pilot hole is blocked. - If the problem cannot be located and corrected, consult your dealer.